Are you struggling to bring in a steady stream of high-converting organic traffic?

 Let's take a look at how this works in practice:

 NNGROUP'S Eye-Tracking Study Reveals How People Read Your Content

-Take a look at these heat maps that show the places readers eyes will go most often when they land on a website:
+Take a look at these heat maps that show the places reader’s eyes go after landing on a website:

-Now you know the harsh reality, you need to roll with it and create content structured in a way where readers could still read in this F-shaped pattern (squint at the heatmaps), understand the content, and get hooked in to read more.
+You need to create content structured in a way where readers can still read in this F-shaped pattern (squint at the heatmaps), understand the content, and get hooked in to read more.

-The usability masters at NNGroup recommend three ways you can do this:
+The usability masters at NNGroup recommend three ways to do this:

 - Understand readers will never read your text properly, so don't bury the lede

 - State your most important information in the first two paragraphs